-The consolidated financial statements include the balances of the Bank and its wholly owned subsidiary FNB Trust as at October 31, 2021, after the elimination of intercompany transactions.
+The consolidated financial statements include the balances of the Bank and its wholly owned subsidiary FNB Trust as at October 31, 2022, after the elimination of intercompany transactions.
 The Bank consolidates those entities which it controls.
 The Bank has control when it is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
-The financial statements of the subsidiary are prepared for the same reporting period as the Bank, using consistent accounting policies, with operations being reflected from the date of incorporation of FNB Trust on April 8, 2020.
+The financial statements of the subsidiary are prepared for the same reporting period as the Bank, using consistent accounting policies.